Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/16_chapter-13.md

 end
 ```

 Everything is pretty simple and the documentation can be checked for more options.
-I would like to point out a one thing.
+I would like to point out two things.

 `function enemy:on_restarted()` is basically a reset for the sprite.
 If the enemy is hit, then it will reset or restart to this.

+`sprite = enemy:create_sprite("enemies/" .. enemy:get_breed())` is creating the sprite for the enemy.
+The `enemy:get_breed())`  gets the name of the enemy and since the image filename is the same as the enemy breed.
+That sprite is created.

 ##### Enemy Four Way Direction